liteflow-labs/liteflow-js/docs/pages/tools/sdk-react/useCreateNFT.md

 import { CreateNftStep, useCreateNFT } from '@liteflow/react'

 export default function Component() {
   const signer = undefined // type of "Signer & TypedDataSigner" Get the signer from the wallet.
-Need to be an Ethers Signer (https://docs.ethers.io/v5/api/signer/) const [createNFT, { activeStep, transactionHash }] = useCreateNFT(signer, {
+Need to be an Ethers Signer (https://docs.ethers.io/v5/api/signer/) // TODO: to update const [createNFT, { activeStep, transactionHash }] = useCreateNFT(signer, {
     uploadUrl: 'Your liteflow upload URL',
   })